danleitch/Media-Server-with-Docker-Ubuntu/README.md

 1.On Portainer's first launch create a Username  & Password and select local.
 From this point look around for the tab that says containers it should be self-explanatory from there.

 2.This Plex container will NOT support hardware transcoding - it can,  you would need to expose the correct hardware to your docker image but every PC is different that is why I left it out.
-My is up and running  well so i can confirm it works very well.
+Mine is up and running  well so i can confirm it works very well.
 I'm happy to share on request.

 3.This install is a stock standard install, no special programs here.
 Changing things would be as docker documentation says.